drakkan/sftpgo/docs/full-configuration.md

   - `sslmode`, integer.
 Used for drivers `mysql` and `postgresql`.
 0 disable SSL/TLS connections, 1 require ssl, 2 set ssl mode to `verify-ca` for driver `postgresql` and `skip-verify` for driver `mysql`, 3 set ssl mode to `verify-full` for driver `postgresql` and `preferred` for driver `mysql`
   - `connectionstring`, string.
 Provide a custom database connection string.
 If not empty, this connection string will be used instead of building one using the previous parameters.
 Leave empty for drivers `bolt` and `memory`
   - `sql_tables_prefix`, string.
 Prefix for SQL tables
-  - `manage_users`, integer.
-Set to 0 to disable users management, 1 to enable
   - `track_quota`, integer.
 Set the preferred mode to track users quota between the following choices:
     - 0, disable quota tracking.
 REST API to scan users home directories/virtual folders and update quota will do nothing
     - 1, quota is updated each time a user uploads or deletes a file, even if the user has no quota restrictions